Enos Mills: Initial years at Longs Peak

-At age 15, he made his first ascent of Longs Peak.
+At age 15, Mills made his first ascent of Longs Peak.
 Over the course of his life, he made the trip 40 times by himself and nearly 300 additional times as a guide.

-He built his homestead near Longs Peak and the town of Estes Park, Colorado at the age of 15, completing it at 16.
+He built his homestead near Longs Peak of the Rocky Mountains, 8 mile from the town of Estes Park, Colorado completing it at 16.
+It was located near Lamb's Longs Peak House, a lodge.
+He studied the flowers, animals, weather, and geology of the area.